marccanby/linguiphyr/paper/paper.md

 The user first uploads a dataset of linguistic characters, which encode certain properties about languages that are likely to be relevant to the branching structure of the underlying tree.
 The characters should be specified in a spreadsheet and uploaded as a CSV file.
-An example of the data format is shown below:
+An example of the data format is shown below[^1]:

 | id   | feature | weight | chartype | HI | AR | GK | AL | TB | VE | AV | OC | LI | $\cdots$
 | ----------- | ----------- | ----------- | ----------- | ----------- |----------- |----------- |----------- |----------- |----------- |----------- |----------- |----------- |-----------